 - Automated accounting system output, if any.
 See Appendix D for further information regarding auto-mated systems.

 - Cash Book or Cash Receipts/Disbursements Journal. — Information required to be entered in the Cash Book must be recorded and totaled monthly.
 Those affiliates using automated accounting systems that provide comparable information as is found in the Cash Book need not maintain a manual Cash Book.
 Spreadsheets are an alternative for handwritten cash books.

 - Bank receipts for all deposits.

-- All bank statements and canceled checks. -- The canceled checks which are returned with any statement must be kept with that statement, regardless of the date or number appearing on the check.
+- All bank statements and canceled checks. — The canceled checks that are returned with any statement must be kept with that statement, regardless of the date or number appearing on the check.
 If the affiliate’s bank or credit union does not normally return canceled checks, the affiliate must either arrange with the bank or credit union to obtain front and back copies of their canceled checks, or change its account(s) to an institution that can provide actual or copies of their canceled checks.
 Canceled checks are an essential part of the audit trail; used to verify the accuracy of the affiliate’s financial records.

 - All paid bills or invoices.

 - Copies of all International Union and Council per capita tax reports.

 - All expense reports and all receipts for expenses reimbursed.

 - All records of expenditures from any petty cash fund.

 - All payroll records, including copies of filed IRS Form 941s, 940s and W-2’s, as well as any other required state and local payroll reporting.
 See Appendices for additional information.